d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 For example, $p(\mathrm{Statistics})$ can be calculated as the probability of any sentence starting with the word 'statistics'.
-A slightly less accurate approach would be to count all occurrences of the word 'statistics' and divide it by the total number of words in the corpus.
+A slightly less accurate approach would be to count all occurrences of the word "statistics" and divide it by the total number of words in the corpus.
 This works fairly well, particularly for frequent words.
 Moving on, we could attempt to estimate